LeonAbasgus/Christians-of-the-Third-Millennium-Project/README.md

 The project consists of several interconnected texts:

-1. Prolegomena
+An Essay in Applied Metaphysics of the Subject Prolegomena
+The Origin.
+Once Primordial
-2. On the Nature of Faith
+On the Nature of Faith
-3. Toward a Metaphysics of Personality
+Toward a Metaphysics of the Person
-4. Logos, Subject and Church
+The Language of God
-5. The Church as Infrastructure of Personal Eschatology
+The Functionality of the Church
+Toward an Ontology of the Logos
-6. Faith as Competence
+Faith as Competence
+The Church as the Infrastructure of the Formation of Personal Eschatology The Metaphysics of the CTT Project (“To Christians of the Third Millennium”) Terminological Commentary on the Project “To Christians of the Third Millennium” Key Terms of the Project “To Christians of the Third Millennium” Afterword
 ## Author

 Hierodeacon Panteleimon (Leon Adzhindzhal)